ezio-97/Cat-vs-Dog-Voice-recognition/README.md

 * Load the wav files in from a root directory.
 * Function to check for the total length of the two classs in seconds and their bitrates.
 * Tried to get rid of long pauses using Energy VAD (Doesnt work and not sure if we should follow this approach).
 * If we find the average length of all the wavs, maybe we can randomly sample that duration from different instances of all the examples and then do a Mel-Coeficient analysis to generate the final feature vectors?
  -Update: Found the Mel-coeficients using a fixed frame length ad overlap sample.
 Maybe we can look into the average length after an initial training and validation of our model.

 # To-Do(feel free to add all your thoughts and suggestions)

 * The total duration of cats are double than dogs.
 Find possible mitigations for that.
 * Implement a noise redutction function and save the cleaned audio files in a folder in the repo.(Can also be used directly in the pipeline without saving to reduce complexity and save space!)
-Instead of noise reduction, we could also add gaussian white noise to all samples, that would also negate the background noise influence
+Instead of noise reduction, we could also add gaussian white noise to all samples, that would also negate the background noise influence something like this maybe:
+* Generating white noise file (has to be done for every new file, else all files would have the same pip install numpy pip install scipy

+import numpy as np
+from scipy.io.wavfile import write

+# Parameters
+sample_rate = 44100  # Sample rate in Hz
+duration = 5  # Duration of the white noise in seconds

+# Generate white noise
+noise = np.random.normal(0, 1, sample_rate * duration)

+# Normalize the white noise
+noise = noise / np.max(np.abs(noise))

+# Convert the white noise to a 16-bit format
+noise = (noise * 2**15).astype(np.int32)

+# Save the white noise as a .wav file
+write('white_noise.wav', sample_rate, noise

+*add noise to cat/dog wav
+import numpy as np
+from scikits.audiolab import wavread, wavwrite

+data1, fs1, enc1 = wavread("file1.wav")
+data2, fs2, enc2 = wavread("file2.wav") #this would be the noise file

+assert fs1 == fs2 #im not sure if we need those two, hopefully we manage to write the same sample rate into the noise file and the encoding hopefully also matches assert enc1 == enc2 result = 0.9 * data1 + 0.1 * data2  #this would be noticable level of noise i believe, maybe we have to test (0.99 to 0.01)

+wavwrite(result, 'result.wav')

-* maybe we should add an amplitude averaging preprocessing, some of the wavs are pretty quiet
+* maybe we should add an amplitude averaging preprocessing, some of the wavs are pretty quiet // Normalization
 * Research on the best NN architecture for training.

 # Additional python packages installed so far